openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/app.md

           referencePolicy:
             type: "Source"
 ```
-And we use this under `build config` under line 26, stating our source repo to be -
+And we use this under BuildConfig under line 26, stating our source repo to be -
 ```
 git:
     uri: "https://github.com/thoth-station/s2i-example"